 On the other hand, Figure 7 shows the magnetic map and profiles made in the survey area.
-It was performed three profiles in the area.
-One in the same position of the EM (TEM and FEM) profiles (P3) and the two others (P1 and P2) in parallel lines, separated by a distance of 400 m between each other.
-After common magnetic data processing (diurnal correction, regional - local separation, etc.), it was made the interpretation of one of the profiles (Figure 8), which clearly exhibits the pattern of fault anomalies (minimum of 23.600 and maximum of 23.700 nt), together with the relief of bedrock.
-The profiles interpretations were made using the software WINGLINK (GEOSYSTEM Srl, Milano, Italy) (GEOSYSTEM Srl, 2000).
+We performed three profiles in the area, one in the same position of the EM (TEM and FEM) profiles (P3) and the two others (P1 and P2) in parallel lines, separated by a distance of 400 m between each other.
+After common magnetic data processing (diurnal correction, regional - local separation, etc.), it was made the interpretation of one of the profiles (Figure 8), which clearly exhibits the pattern of fault anomalies (minimum of 23600 and maximum of 23700 nt), joint with the relief of bedrock.
+The interpretations of the profiles were made using WINGLINK software (GEOSYSTEM 2000).
 Thus, profile P3 shows coincident patterns with those detected with FEM profiles (Figure 3) and TEM geoelectrical section (Figure 6), i.e., presence of a fault and crystalline basement relief.